minaleebtu/webapp-lee/README.md

 ## List of information management tasks
 + Create the data of a new member of the club
   + Title: Create a new Member
-  + Description: Creating a record of a new member such as a name of the member, the musical instrument which the member plays, a telephone number, a role (for example, president, manager, etc).
+  + Description: Creating a record of a new member such as a name of the member, the musical instrument which the member plays, an email address, a role (for example, president, manager, etc).

 + Update the data of a member of the club
   + Title: Update a Member